madetech/handbook/guides/security/device_profiles.md

 - Once change or work has been completed please discard the password.
 - this is to be done for any admin request.

-This process is currently used in line with curre Cyber Essential standards as detialby IASME.
-It is unsder consideration to enhance and enable our MT employees to get better access.
+This process is currently used in line with current Cyber Essential standards as detailed by IASME.
+It is under consideration to enhance and enable our MT employees to get better access.
 Any questions contact Operations.

 Currently under consideration.